TTomczek/invoice-manager-server/README.md

     docker compose up -d

 ### Starting the server
-You need to set the environment variable `POSTGRES_USER` and `POSTGRES_PASSWORD` to the username and password of the database user.
+You need to set the environment variable `MARIADB_ROOT_PASSWORD`to the password of the database root user.

+Windows:
+    1. Run `./mvnw.cmd clean install` in the project directory
+    2. Run `./mvnw.cmd spring-boot:run` to start the server

+Linux:
-    1. Run `mvn clean install` in the project directory
+    1. Run `./mvnw clean install` in the project directory
-    2. Run `mvn spring-boot:run` to start the server
+    2. Run `./mvnw spring-boot:run` to start the server